 One of the best ways to see Australia is a good old fashioned road trip.

-Be alert, drive safe!
-Driving in the Territory and other areas of outback Australia has some unique challenges and it’s easy to tire of the expanse distances of sparse scenery.
+Driving in the Territory has some unique challenges and it’s easy to tire of the miles and miles of sparse scenery.
+Drive safe and stay alert!

 Australia is a big country, and the Northern Territory is one of the largest states (or Territories) and there’s a whole lot of ‘nothingness’ between each of the major towns so it’s important to stay sharp and keep your wits about you.